ricardomiron/notion-widgets/README.md

-# twitter-feed
+# Notion Widgets
-A stupid workaround to twitter not offering iframes
+A stupid workaround to twitter and other services not offering iframes